smart-pix/smart-pixels-ml/docs/api/models.md

 # Models Module

-The `models.py` file defines **Mixture Density Network (MDN)** network with a **4D Multivariate Normal Distribution** neural network architectures using quantized layers.
+The `models.py` file defines **Mixture Density Network (MDN)** network with a **4D Multivariate Normal Distribution** neural network architecture using quantized layers.
 The implementation uses QKeras to quantize the weights and activations of the network.

 ## Functions

 ### `CreateModel(shape, n_filters, pool_size)`
 Creates a quantized neural network model for regression task with quantized layers and activations as in [Model](../Images/ML_model_arch.png).
-The model has `14` output nodes with `4` being the target variables and the the rest `10` being the co-variances.
+The model has `14` output nodes with `4` being the target variables and the rest `10` being the co-variances.

 - **Arguments**:
   - `shape` (tuple): Input shape (e.g., `(13, 21, 2)`/ `(13, 21, 20)`).